AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 1. Deleting an assignment from all students in a class

     1. Prerequisites: List all students using the `list` command.
-Multiple students in the list have the specified class and specified assignment in that class.
+Multiple students in the list have the class **"Physics-1800"** and have the assignment **"ScienceTopic3"** in that class.

-    1. Test case: `unassignall c/CLASS a/ASSIGNMENT`<br>
+    1. Test case: `unassignall c/Physics-1800 a/ScienceTopic2`<br>
-       Expected: Assignment `ASSIGNMENT` is deleted from all contacts in the list who have class `CLASS`.
+       Expected: Assignment **"ScienceTopic3"** is deleted from all students in the list who have class **"Physics-1800"**.
 Success message shown with the number of students the assignment was deleted from.

     1. Test case: `unassignall `<br>
-       Expected: No assignment is deleted.
+       Expected: No assignment is deleted from any student.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect unassignall commands to try: `unassignall c/`, `unassignall c/x a/y`, `...` (where all students in class x do not have assignment y)<br>
        Expected: Similar to previous.

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

 --------------------------------------------------------------------------------------------------------------------